robweber/qr-code-movie-scanner/README.md

 * KODI_PORT - port the Kodi JSON server is running on
 * OVERRIDE_PLAYING - true/false variable.
 When set to true scanning a QR code will play media on Kodi even if something is already playing.
 * QR_BASE_URL - the base url to the `index.php` script, set this to whatever URL scheme you're using.
 This is used as the base url for the QR code generation
-* SECURITY_CODE - an additional code appended to all generated QR codes (sha256 hashed).
+* SECURITY_CODE - an additional code appended to all generated QR codes (sha256 hash of this + movie title).
 This is checked when scanning and must match for playback to trigger.

 _Notes on the security code:_ The idea behind this was to add a way to avoid abuse since the URLs are pretty easy to generate.
-Anyone could easily load up a browser and trigger playback.
+Anyone could easily load up a browser and trigger playback maliciously.
 The security code is a quick check that it's a valid query.
 Once you've generated QR codes and affixed them do not change this value or all QR codes will stop working.

 ## Usage